 If this is a resubmission, upload a summary of the approach, including a summary of the Applicant's response to previous feedback.
+(The application is a resubmission only if the previous application was finalized and submitted; the application is not a resubmission if the previous application was left as draft.)
 Clearly indicate to reviewers how the application has been improved in response to the critiques.
 Refer the reviewers to specific sections of other documents in the application where further detail on the points in question may be found.
 When a resubmission is evaluated, responsiveness to previous critiques is assessed.
 If this is not a resubmission, then no summary is required.